Ahmer-2004/AI-Travel-Assistant-Chatbot/README.md

 # AI-Travel-Assistant-Chatbot
 An AI chabot that will help you to travel in Pakistan along with map with pin locations.

-To use this open project folder with cmd and type:
+To use this open project folder (AI-Travel-Assistant) with cmd and type:

 node server.js